UwU0000-stack/Magic-Eden-Airdrop-Compromised-Wallet-Claim-Tool-/README.md

 A Next.js application for managing Magic Eden airdrop claims with automated scheduling and deadline monitoring.

 # Note
 There is no point running this a ton before close to the deadline - it will only encourage hackers to create similar system.
-After initial testing just run it maybe an hour or two before the claim deadline
+After initial testing just run it maybe an hour or two before the claim deadline.

 ## Important Security Notice
 As a general security practice, you should never enter private keys into websites.
 This tool should only be used as a last resort for compromised wallets to attempt claiming allocations before unauthorized parties do.